sinai-dev/OSLDocs/Effects/SL_EffectCondition.md

 `RequiredItems` (list of SL_Skill.SkillItemReq objects)
 * Each `<SkillItemReq>` has: `ItemID` (integer, Item ID), `Consume` (true/false, item is consumed?) and `Quantity` (integer, quantity required).

+`ProximityAngle` (float)
+* The required angle relative to character facing direction for the proximity item

+`OrMode` (bool)
+* Changes the RequiredItems behaviour to accept ANY of the items for the condition to evaluate as true, instead of all of them.

 ## SL_ProximitySoulSpotCondition
 Inherits from SL_ProximityCondition, and contains one extra field.
 This is for spells which require a Soul Spot nearby.